gitdigit/survival-game/README.md

 # 🎮 Survival Game

-Survival Game is a fight game, built for coders who want a straightforward and efficient way to write and test HTML, CSS, and JavaScript.
+Survival Game is a fight game, built for everyone including coders who want a straightforward and efficient way to write and test HTML, CSS, and JavaScript.
 Using Javascript, I made sure Survival Game is easy to use and gets the job done.

 ## 🚀 Key Features